-Nestled in South West Victoria, near the 12 Apostles, is a remarkable craftsman producing world-class speakers by hand.
+Nestled in South West Victoria near the Twelve Apostles, a remarkable craftsman is producing world-class speakers by hand.

-Based in Cobden, in a 113-year-old building which used to be the towns picture theatre and public hall, the audio products are made and crafted out of instrument grade birch timber, taking up to a month to finish each one.
+Based in Cobden, in a 113-year-old building — the town's historical picture theatre and public hall — each speaker is crafted out of instrument-grade birch timber, taking up to a month to be finished.

-Scott Wilkinson, founder and designer of Alderwood, has had a passion for audio since he was a youngster and has a remarkable legacy in designing remarkable audio products.
+Scott Wilkinson, founder and designer of Alderwood, has had a passion for audio since he was a child, with a remarkable legacy in designing exceptional products.

-The company hand picks the finest quality sheets, of a very special grade of timber, and uses their custom designed CnC machines to precisely cut the material.
+The company hand-picks the finest quality sheets of FSC approved timber and uses custom-designed CNC machines to precisely cut the material.
 Once this is completed, a long process of manually crafting the product begins.
-The entire process takes up to 30 days and is only approved for purchase once the product has passed Scotts stringent listening test, and is hand inspected for any visual imperfections.
+The entire process takes up to 30 days and is only approved for purchase once the product has passed Scott's stringent listening test and is hand-inspected for any visual imperfections.

 Alderwood has achieved incredible things in a short time, gaining ground in the venue, home and boat industries.
-Their products have found their way into Government House, Melbourne Museum, Melbourne Central, Federation Square, Lorbek Luxury Cars, Carolina Bar (Toorak Rd), accommodation spaces such as Arya in the Daylesford region and multi-award winning Heytesbury House, along with community halls and homes all around the state of Victoria.
-They have even starting exporting marine products to New Zealand.
+Their products have found their way into Government House, Melbourne Museum, Melbourne Central, Federation Square, Lorbek Luxury Cars, Carolina Bar (Toorak Rd), accommodation spaces such as Arya in the Daylesford region and multi-award-winning Heytesbury House, along with community halls and homes all around the state of Victoria.
+They also export marine products to New Zealand.

 Alderwood Speakers HQ, dubbed Alderwood Manor, is located only a short drive from the picturesque Great Ocean Road (56 Curdie Street, Cobden VIC).
-If the weather is shining you will generally find the doors wide-open and soulful sounds spilling out onto the street.
+If the weather is shining you will find the doors wide open and soulful sounds spilling out onto the street.
 Scott welcomes the general public to venture in and hear the difference for themselves.